Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case

 Thursday afternoon, the FBI released a description of the person seen in footage captured by Nancy Guthrie’s doorbell camera, and the agency also raised the reward for information up to $100,000.

-The person in the video is described as male, approximately 5’9” – 5’10” tall and having an average build.
+The suspect is described as male, approximately 5’9” – 5’10” tall and having an average build.
 The backpack he was wearing in the video is identified as a black, 25-liter ‘Ozark Trail Hiker Pack.’

 Savannah Guthrie also shares a touching tribute to her mother on social media.